DragonSenses/Algorithms/LeetCode/68-text-justification/problem.md

 Greedy Modular Line Building has two core aspects:
 1. **Greedy**: Words are packed into each line by maximizing the fit without exceeding `maxWidth`.
 2. **Modular**: The task is divided into subtasks (determining words for a line and constructing the justified line), enhancing readability and maintainability.

+## **Intuition**

+To decide which words fit on a line while adhering to the `maxWidth` constraint: Add as many words as possible to maximize the line length without exceeding `maxWidth`.
+Each word, except the last on the line, requires a space after it.
+For this reason, the line length calculation considers `word.length + 1` for all words except the final one.
+Use a while loop to repeatedly add words until no further words can fit without exceeding `maxWidth`.